bitfocus/companion-module-qsys-remote-control/README.md

 - Fix: `Feedback on boolean control value` when value is `true`
 - Fix: `LoopPlayer.Stop` & `LoopPlayer.Cancel` Send `Outputs` as array of numbers
 - Fix: `Component.Set` option `Ramp` sent as number
+- Remove: `ChangeGroup.AddComponentControl` action broken, and module has no system for tracking component values